 1. Virtual Stores

 The next big thing after e-commerce websites are virtual stores.
 Virtual stores help busy consumers save time and energy.
-Some of the most famous virtual stores that use QR Codes are:
+Some of the most famous virtual or e-commerce stores that use QR Codes are:

 a.
 Amazon Go